pixielabs/balrog/README.md

 `config.set_domain_whitelist`in the setup block and pass in the domain.
 If you want to whitelist multiple domains, you can pass multiple domains to the `.set_domain_whitelist`.

+Balrog does not require a password to be set if you wish to use single sign-on only.

 ```ruby
 Balrog::Middleware.setup do |config|